The Victorian Waterway Management Emerging Leaders Program – 2024

 Field trip stop 1 and Leigh Creek.

-Field trip stop 2 at Lake Connewarre RAMSAR site.
+Fieldtrip stop 2 at Lake Connewarre Ramsar site.

 We are extremely grateful to the Corrangamite CMA team.
 Particularly Hannah Wiggs and Emerging Leaders Alumni Rose Jackson, Henry Cooper and Deirdre Murphy, who greatly assisted in planning and leading the day.
 We are also grateful for the time and expertise shared with us from Donna Smithyman at City of Greater Geelong Council, and Dale Smithyman from Golden Plains Shire Council.